B.A., Oberlin College, 1992

 Curriculum Vitae: Horodowich C.V.

-Research and Teaching Interests: Early Modern Europe and Italy, History of Women and Gender, Travel Literature and the New World Discoveries, History of Cartography, History of Food
+Research and Teaching Interests: Early Modern Europe and Italy, History of Women and Gender, Travel Literature and the Age of Encounters, History of Cartography, History of Food

 Listen to Professor Horodowich’s keynote lecture on the Venetian Discovery of the New World, broadcast on Australia’s Radio National: Click Here